6 DOC harmonization process

 This should not result in a change in rows but we still check: 0 rows are removed.
 The final row count after this is 2.3 million.

-6.2.9 Filter and tier analytical methods
+6.2.9 Filter and tier methods

 We next review the analytical methods used in measuring DOC, primarily